Permissions and Sharing in Agent Builder

 2. Use filters to view status, creator, and more.

-You own the workflows you build in Harvey — including how it works and what you put into it.
+You own the Workflow agents you build in Harvey — including how it works and what you put into it.

 For more details, expand the dropdown below.